 By using the filters you ensure automatic processing of incoming emails according to the given conditions.

-At the main left menu, click on the
+At the main left menu, select the item Filter.

 To add a filter, click at the submenu on the [+] button located next to the name.

 Choose a condition:

 - conditions can not be combined, it is possible to use only one